8 Best Watering Practices for Plants

 1. Water New Plantings Well

 New plantings require special attention, especially in the heat and drought of summer.
 Root balls of container-grown plants are almost always coarser and faster-drying than the soil into which they are planted.
 Consequently, they can become dust-dry even when the surrounding soil appears to be sufficiently moist.
 Monitor them frequently, watering when necessary.
-Bare-root and balled-and-burlapped plants lose most of their roots during the digging and transplanting process, and are thus at even greater risk of drying.
+Bare-root and balled-and-burlapped plants lose most of their roots during the digging and transplanting process and are thus at even greater risk of drying.
 Plant them in spring before leaf-out (or in fall when the air is cooler and the soil is still warm), and water them regularly until they’re established.
 In all cases, apply 2 or 3 inches of bark mulch to new plantings to retain moisture and to deter soil compaction.

 2. Maximize Root Contact

-Loosen the outer roots of root-bound container-grown plants, to allow contact with surrounding soil.
+Loosen the outer roots of root-bound container-grown plants, to allow contact with the surrounding soil.
 Mound soil around all newly installed plants (without covering their stems) to increase water retention at the root level.

 3. Amend Clay-Rich Soil

 In clay soil, planting holes can become root-drowning bathtubs, and the fine clay particles actually make it harder for roots to access much-needed water during drought periods.
 Add water-holding organic matter (such as Fafard Premium Natural & Organic Compost Blend) to gradually improve the texture and drainage of heavy soil while increasing water availability to plants.

 4. Know Your Plant’s Watering Needs